Why Timing is Everything!

 Let the other person know what to expect, how long you’ve set aside for the conversation and double check that they are also available for that long.
 The last thing you want is to lose out on a client because she suddenly has to run out to do the school run 40 minutes into the conversation when you thought you had an hour.

-2. Keep the conversation to within an hour
+2. Keep the main conversation to within an hour

 And whatever you do don’t let it go over 90 minutes.
-The only exception to this would be if the client has already said yes and you are wrapping up the details and taking payment.
+The only exception to this would be if the client has already said yes to going ahead and you are wrapping up the details and taking payment.

 3. Follow a structure

 This is how you achieve point number two.
 If you don’t have a structure your conversation is likely to wander off all over the place.
-Yes you’ll have a really good conversation and you’ll almost definitely enjoy the conversation.
+Yes you’ll have a really good conversation and you’ll almost definitely enjoy the conversation, maybe even make a new friend!.
 You’ll even cover some good stuff but it’s really hard to contain that sort of a conversation within a particular time period if you don’t have a clear structure to guide you.
 To learn a really simple but effective structure for your sales conversations sign up for my free video training here: The 7 Steps to Yes! videos.

 4. Find out their concerns

-Make sure that you directly ask what concerns they might have about working with you.
-If you don’t know them you can’t address them and you might end up being like Tammy – keeping talking for a long time, but not about the things your client needs to talk about if she’s to come to a decision.
+Make sure that you directly ask your potential client what concerns they might have about working with you.
+If you don’t know them you can’t address them and you might end up being like Tammy – talking for a long time, but not about the things your client needs to talk about if she’s to come to a decision.